geopm/geopm/service/README.rst

 Linux Integration
 ~~~~~~~~~~~~~~~~~
-  Linux Systemd Service with vendor agnostic DBus interface for
+  Linux Systemd Service with DBus interface for user-level access to
-  user-level access to hardware features on hetergenous systems
+  hardware features on hetergenous systems

 Hardware Telemetry
 ~~~~~~~~~~~~~~~~~~
-  Users read telemetry from hardware components on heterogeneous systems
+  Users read telemetry from hardware components on heterogeneous systems with a vendor agnostic interface

 Hardware Configuration
 ~~~~~~~~~~~~~~~~~~~~~~
-  Users make ephemeral configurations to hardware component device
+  Users configure hardware component device settings on heterogeneous
-  settings on heterogeneous systems
+  systems with a vendor agnostic interface

 Quality of Service